-Food and drink in Kent
+Breweries and vineyards in Kent

 Kent is well known for harvesting hops, so it stands that its beer is very good.
 Kent has many local breweries, so if you love an ale you won’t have to wait long before sampling a new one.
 The country’s oldest and Kent’s best-known brewery is Shepherd’s Neame, who produce Spitfire.
 Kentish wines are growing in reputation, with no fewer than 50 vineyards across the county, many of which encourage visitors and host tastings.